 As a sales manager and a management consultant, for me there was no real surprise in the performance results.
-The big surprise for me during this process was the lack of real twelve-month sales plans incorporating both longer range strategies and most importantly, tactical monthly and quarterly activity plans with real metrics and applicable training.
+The big surprise for me during this process was the lack of real twelve-month sales plans incorporating both 12 month and longer-range sales strategies and most importantly, tactical monthly and quarterly activity plans with real metrics and applicable training.